ivettevaldez/android-projects-java/README.md

 # AndroidProjects-Java
-All referent to Android (Java) projects.
+All related to Android (Java) projects.